RiverFinancial/proof-of-reserves/README.md

 # Proof Of Reserves

 River's Proof of Reserves implementation in Elixir.
-This implementation is based on BitMEX's Proof of Reseres Python implementation, found [here](https://github.com/BitMEX/proof-of-reserves-liabilities).
+This implementation is based on BitMEX's Proof of Reserves Python implementation, found [here](https://github.com/BitMEX/proof-of-reserves-liabilities).

 This library is used by River to generate its Proof of Liabilities tree and to allow users to download and verify the Proof of Liabilities.